-The bullmastiff was developed in England during the mid-1800s.
-Gamekeepers needed a dog to protect their game from poachers, and they experimented with cross-breeding.
-At the time, bulldogs were fierce and intrepid—much more than today's bulldog.
-Yet the breed was too small to take down a human.
+The Bullmastiff breed was developed in England during the mid-1800s.
+Gamekeepers needed a dog to protect their game from poachers, so they experimented with cross-breeding.
+At the time, bulldogs were fierce and intrepid—much more than today's bulldog—yet the breed was too small to take down a human.
 The mastiff was too large and slow to do the job, but crossing the two breeds resulted in the ideal guard dog.
-The brindle color was preferred as it provides natural camouflage.
+The brindle color was preferred as it provided natural camouflage.
 This breed was imported to guard the De Beers diamond mines in South Africa.

 Though the Bullmastiff still makes an excellent guard dog, it is better known today as a friendly companion and wonderful family dog.
 This breed was recognized by the American Kennel Club (AKC) in 1933.

-The bullmastiff has a short coat that typically needs little more than routine grooming.
+The Bullmastiff has a short coat that typically needs little more than routine grooming.
 This breed is a moderately low shedder.
-Additionally, the bullmastiff's ears and facial skin folds (if present) should be kept clean and dry.
-This breed is a drooler, so be prepared when he shakes his head.
-You'll want to carry a slobber rag for this one.
+Additionally, the Bullmastiff's ears and facial skin folds (if present) should be kept clean and dry.
+This breed is a drooler, so be prepared when it shakes its head; carrying a slobber rag is in order for this one.

-By regular walking, your dog should be able to wear down his nails through activity.
+By regular walking, your dog should be able to wear down its nails through activity.
 Be sure to check them and give them a trim if you hear clicking on the floor.
-It's also good to pay attention to your dog's dental hygiene and brush his teeth a couple of times per week.
+It's also good to pay attention to your dog's dental hygiene and brush its teeth a couple of times per week.

 Like all dogs, proper training and socialization are important for the Bullmastiff.
 Overall, the breed is smart but also has an independent streak, thus training will require firm consistency.
 Curb any habit of jumping on people early on, as this can lead to a hazardous situation once the dog is fully grown.